-Good news for Thrift Savings Plan (TSP) participants – the Thrift Savings Plan officially began offering a Roth TSP option in 2012.
-The Roth Thrift Savings Plan option is similar to a Roth 401K.
-It is basically a merger of two of the popular retirement plans currently available; the Roth 401K, and the Thrift Savings Plan.
-This article details how the Roth TSP works, benefits of investing in the Roth TSP, and additional information to help you decide if the Roth TSP is the best option for you, or if you should invest in a Traditional TSP account.
+The Thrift Savings Plan (TSP) began offering a Roth TSP option in 2012.
+The Roth Thrift Savings Plan option is similar to a Roth 401(k).
+It is basically a merger of two of the popular retirement plans currently available; the Roth 401(k) and the Thrift Savings Plan.
+This article details how the Roth TSP works, benefits of investing in the Roth TSP, and additional information to help you decide if the Roth TSP is the best option for you or if you should invest in a Traditional TSP account.

 What is the Roth Thrift Savings Plan?
 Offering the Best of Both Worlds

-I’ve gone on record several times as saying the Thrift Savings Plan is awesome for investors.
+The Thrift Savings Plan is a good deal for investors.
 There are a few downsides, but it’s almost all good for the average investor.
 The average investor won’t be able to find such a simple and easy to use investment plan that offers wide investment diversity, or one that offers lower management fees.

-I’ve also mentioned that I love the Roth IRA and that everyone needs one.
-The primary reasons Roth IRAs are so valuable for investors is due to their long term tax benefits.
-You are able to contribute funds which have already been taxed at your current income level, invest those funds and allow them to grow until you reach retirement age, then you can withdraw them tax free.
+Roth IRAs are valuable for investors because of their long term tax benefits.
+You are able to contribute funds which have already been taxed at your current income level, invest those funds and allow them to grow until you reach retirement age, then you can withdraw them tax-free.

-Since most military members are in a relatively low tax rate, this is an incredible opportunity to pay a relatively low amount of taxes on your income, let compound for decades, and never pay taxes on it again.
+Since most military members are in a relatively low tax rate, this is an incredible opportunity to pay a relatively low amount of taxes on your income, let it compound for decades and never pay taxes on it again.

 The Roth TSP account offers the best of both worlds as it combines the benefits of a Roth IRA with the Thrift Savings Plan.
 You can contribute to any of the Thrift Savings Plan funds (which are best in class in terms of management fees), and enjoy the long term tax benefits of the Roth classification.